Carnival in the Netherlands: Early Modern Period

-In the sixteenth century, the excessive, public and massive carnaval celebration from the Middle Ages came to an end.
+In the sixteenth century, public and massive carnaval celebration from the Middle Ages came to an end.
 The council of Trent (1545–1563) and the reformation caused a complete reverse in attitude towards the carnaval.
 The schism within Christianity as a result of the reformation, led to a religious divide in the territory of the present Netherlands.
 Protestantism became the dominant religion north of the rivers Meuse and Rhine.
 In the areas that cover today the provinces of Limburg and North Brabant the Catholic religion remained dominant.
 In the part of the Netherlands that after the reformation became predominantly Protestant, the public shrovetide celebration disappeared from the streets.
 The new Protestant clergy found the riotous Catholic carnaval sinful.
 In the north, the feast quickly eradicated and also in the south the carnaval was restricted.
 Shrove Tuesday was interpreted as a "romish" superstition and prohibited to ban it out.
 In 's-Hertogenbosch e.g. the carnaval was banned in 1629 after Protestants had conquered the city which had belonged to the Roman Catholic Spaniards.
 By the end of the 17th century carnaval in the Netherlands had mostly disappeared, though smaller festivities before lent in the south of the Netherlands and in German Rhineland and North Rhine-Westphalia kept some carnaval traditions alive over the next 150 years.
 In the Catholic south the feast became less celebrated as well during the seventeenth and eighteenth century.
 Though the celebrations were banned, they did not entirely disappear.
 This is clear from the fact that a new ban had to be enacted every year.
 Despite the Protestant rule, the Catholics in the 18th century managed to celebrate some sort of street carnaval.
 There were still dressing, eating and drinking feasts and all sorts of games were held like goose pulling / rooster smashing (smashing or pulling the head of the animal), cat burning/smashing, ray stabbing, wolf hunting and herring biting.
 These games were held in both the 18th and in the 19th century.
 In Venlo these games were banned in 1775, but in Wijnandsrade this tradition was held till 1848.
 Also sketches and plays were held.
 It was only since 1794, the beginning of the French era, that Den Bosch would officially allow celebrating carnaval again.
 In Den Bosch a large effigy named Knillis would be burned as a typical carnaval ritual, until this was prohibited around 1853.